Brush up on your driving skills and avoid these 10 most common driving test fails.

 10. Moving off safely

-Forgetting to check your blind spots before you move off from a stationary position is one of the first things you’ll be marked on during your test.
-Get it right and you’ll be off to a good start.
+Forgetting to check your blind spots before you move off from a stationary position is the first thing you should be marked on during your test.
+Get it right and you're off to a good start.

 How many people fail their driving test?

 The government publishes regular stats on how many people pass and fail their driving tests.
-So far in 2021, for example, the pass rate has ticked up to just over 50%.
+Between January to March 2022, for example, the pass rate is 47.1%.

 We estimate that it costs more than £1,200 to learn to drive, assuming you pass first time.
 So it’s worth your while getting it done right rather than rushing the process.